MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 Much of Core Data’s functionality depends on the schema we create to describe the application’s entities, their properties, and the relationships between them.
 Core Data uses a schema called a managed object model — an instance of NSManagedObjectModel.

-# Adding the CoreData Model File
+# Adding the Core Data Model File

-To start the CoreData implementation, we will add a new Data Model file to the baseline starter app’s existing model group.
+To start the Core Data implementation, we will add a new Data Model file to the baseline starter app’s existing model group.

 > [action]
 >